Pranav-create/Leadpoet/README.md

 **Outcome**: Approve batches only if ≥90% of sampled leads meet format, accuracy, and relevance checks.
 Otherwise, the batch is rejected with penalty.

-**Automated Subnet Checks**: After a Final Output Score above 0.5 is assigned, the subnet runs post-validation checks on each lead batch:
+**Automated Subnet Checks**: After a Final Output Score `F` above 0.5 is assigned, the subnet runs post-validation checks on each lead batch:

-- Invalid Lead Check: Duplicates, invalid contacts, or incorrect formats reset the batch’s score to F = 0.
+- Invalid Lead Check: Duplicates, invalid contacts, or incorrect formats reset the batch’s score to `F` = 0.
 - Collusion Check: Buyer feedback and validator scoring patterns are analyzed using PyGOD and DBScan to detect manipulation.
 A Collusion Score (V_c) is generated.
 If V_c ≥ 0.7, the validator is flagged for collusion.
 R_v is set to 0 for 90 days, disabling emissions.
 Affected buyers are also temporarily restricted from submitting queries.

 ### Validator Incentives